dartmouth-cs52/dartmouth-cs52.github.io/lectures/05_js2/index_slides.md

 ???
 * reference retained to a variable that changes!
-* note: easy way to fix this in es6
+* note: easy way to fix this in es6, use let, or don't use for loops
 * DON"T USE var:
   * i is hoisted above for loop
   * i is available after for loop